polyphony-chat/docs/SPECIFICATION.md

     noticing.
 MLS's forward secrecy guarantees, that messages sent before a malicious session joins the encrypted channel cannot be decrypted by that session.
 If secrecy/confidentiality are of concern, users should host their own home server and use end-to-end encryption.

-### 3.3 Best practices

-#### 3.3.1 Home server operation and design

-- Employ a caching layer to handle the potentially large amount of requests for public key certificates without putting unnecessary strain on the database.

 ## 4. Federating direct/group messages